Gold Loan

 Import-Related Expenses and Duties

 Import duties, customs charges, and logistics expenses add significant premiums to the base gold price.
-Any increase in import tariffs or changes in government policy regarding gold imports directly impact domestic pricing.
+In early 2026, expectations of possible changes in import duties ahead of the Union Budget pushed local gold premiums to multi-year highs, directly impacting retail prices across India.

 Also Read: Understanding the Impact of Gold Loan on Your CIBIL Score